cole-brown/veb/README.md

 What veb won't do is read your mind.
 You'll have to remember what files you've changed so when you run 'veb status' or 'veb verify', you can parse the results and fix or commit as needed.

+### Caveat

+Veb is coded & tested on OS X Lion.
+It probably works on Linux.
+Cross your fingers if you're on Windows; it probably has 50/50.

 ## veb commands: